 Shopping in Carnaby + Soho

 Carnaby is the cheerful pedestrianised area in north Soho just behind Regent Street.
 Here you can find both chain and many smaller independent boutiques.
 A narrow passage leads into Kingly Court at the Southern end of Carnaby Street, where there are three floors of shops, studios and a choice of restaurants with an area for outside dining and nestled in the heart of Carnaby is the Newburgh Quarter, a diverse and distinctive shopping, dining, just a few minutes walk from Soho and Oxford Circus.
 I found some great high-street stores and record shops whilst wandering around this area.
+I love visiting this area of London, especially for taking photos in London, check out this post about the best spots in London to photograph from What The Saints Did Next.

 Visit the National Gallery Or The British Museum